arthurwelle/codehover/README.md

 devtools::install_github("arthurwelle/CodeHover")
 ```

-After installation a new RMarkdown Template shoud be available for you (File -> New File -> R Markdown -> From Template -> CodeHover).
-You should use it in order to work with CodeHover because it loads the JavaScript/JQuery and the CSS necessary for the task.
+After installation a new <a hred="https://rstudio.github.io/rstudio-extensions/rmarkdown_templates.html">RMarkdown Template<a> shoud be available for you (File -> New File -> R Markdown -> From Template -> CodeHover).
+You should use this template in order to work with CodeHover because it loads the JavaScript/JQuery and the CSS necessary for the task.

 Sometimes after installation the template won't show up in the menu.
 In this case, restart RStudio, it should come up then.